joshpierro/self-driving-car/p3/writeup_report.md

 ```sh
 python drive.py
 ```
+I did my work in a pycharm project, so that can be used to launch the drive.py script as well.

 ####3.
 Model/Pipeline - Utils functions

 My model.py file contains code that loads training data, defines my convolution neural network, trains and validates the network and saves it.
-I used methods in a utils script to delegate much of the logic used to load and transform data.
+Methods in the utils.py script were used to delegate much of the logic for loading and transforming data.

 ###Model Architecture and Training Strategy

 ####1.
 Model Architecture

 My final model was based on the architecture published by the autonmous vehicle team at NVDIA.
-In the end it turned out that a proven architecture such as this was much better at solving this problem than the architectures that I came up with, as well as other approaches I tried, specifically the <a href='https://github.com/commaai/research'>Comma AI model</a>.
+In the end,  it turned out that this proven architecture was much better at solving the problem than any of the architectures that I came up with, as well as other approaches I tried, specifically the <a href='https://github.com/commaai/research'>Comma AI model</a>.

-It includes a lambda layer that normalizes the data, a Cropping2D layer that masks removes unnecessary parts of an image (i.e. sky,hood), five convolutional layers to filter the data followed by four fully connected layers.
-The table below provides a quick visual summary.
+The network includes a lambda layer that normalizes the data, a Cropping2D layer that masks removes unnecessary parts of an image (i.e. sky,hood), five convolutional layers to filter the data followed by four fully connected layers.
+The table below provides a visual summary overview.

 <pre>